If you’re shopping for pop filters, but aren’t quite sure what you’re looking for…

 Anyone who has used goosenecks for any reason…can verify that they are quite frustrating to deal with.

-Mainly because they never really stay in place as well you’d like them to, and they take up a lot of extra space.
+Mainly because they never really stay in place as well as you’d like them to, and they take up a lot of extra space.

-A unique solution to this problem is the WindTech PopGuard 2000….which wraps tightly around your microphone by mounting to the grill itself.
+Rather than using a flimsy gooseneck, it wraps tightly around your microphone by mounting to the grill itself.

-The downsides are:
+The downsides of this design are:

 - You can’t adjust the distance between the screen and the microphone.